PagerDuty/pdpyras/README.rst

 and simple-as-possible-but-no-simpler HTTP client for accessing the PagerDuty REST API.

-It enables you to simply make requests to the PagerDuty REST API, while taking care of all of the most common prerequisites and necessities associated with accessing the API.
+It enables you to simply make requests to the PagerDuty REST API and focus on the schema of information, while taking care of all of the most common prerequisites and necessities associated with accessing the API.

 Features
 ********